-Mankind keeps growing older and older.
-And as we all know: with age comes infirmity.
-Therefore, the demand for innovative biomedical solutions continues to rise.
+Medical care continuously develops and the human life expectancy increases.
+Therefore, the demand for innovative solutions to biomedical problems continues to rise.
 Think of medical equipment for diagnosis and treatment, new medicines or technology to grow tissue.
 During your study program in Medical Sciences and Technology, you will learn all about this.

 Knowledge of the human body and technology

 Medical Sciences and Technology is a specialized and challenging program.
 By combining technological expertise with in-depth knowledge of the human body, you develop the capacity and skills to develop new treatment methods and improve existing ones.
 This includes combining knowledge from: